Table of Contents[Hide][Show]

 For the above causes, most airlines will rebook your connection if you traveled on their airline for your entire itinerary.
 Sometimes they will provide a meal voucher after four hours.

 Connecting to another airline or stuck overnight somewhere?
 Unfortunately, you are on your own.
 Try asking at the help desk for a distressed traveler rate to a local hotel or an overnight amenity kit if you don’t have access to your luggage.
-If you are nice about it, the agents are usually happy to help.
+If you are nice about it, the agents are usually willing to help.
 One of the reasons we recommend embracing the carry on is so that you’ll have your own items with you.
 It makes it much easier to change flights at the last minute too!

-When the delay is the airline’s fault
+When the Delay is the Airline’s Fault

-- a meal voucher (you can request them at any time.
+- offer a meal voucher (you can request them at any time.
 Most airlines will hand them out in the boarding area if the delay is four hours or more)

 Don’t get angry, get rebooked.